nax3t/generator-functions/transpose.md

 2, 5, 8
 3, 6, 9
 ```
 As you can see, the first row of the original matrix becomes the first column of the transposed matrix, the second row becomes the second column, and so on.
-This operation is called transpose and it is commonly denoted by the letter T with a superscript, it's a common operation in linear algebra
+This operation is called transpose and it is commonly denoted by the letter T with a superscript, it's a common operation in linear algebra.